 After working with project managers through several iterations of a career and learning website, we unfortunately still ran into roadblocks that stemmed from siloed thinking, lack of alignment from leaders, and lack of access to key decision-makers.
 It was time for a new approach.

 WHAT WE DID

 We designed and facilitated a two-day workshop with the goal of aligning leaders on a purpose, vision, and philosophy for learning and career development at the company.
-The entire Talent and Learning organization leadership team, which included leaders from around the world responsible for performance management, learning, employee communications, talent management and more, came together fully committed to getting this done.
+The entire Talent and Learning organization leadership team — which included leaders from around the world responsible for performance management, learning, employee communications, talent management and more — came together and were fully committed to getting this done.

 Design Thinking Workshop

 The two-day workshop focused on creating a compelling and inspiring career development experience for employees.

 - Understanding the user experience.
 Day one focused on encouraging leaders to think strategically about the user experience.
 Through design thinking exercises and employee personas, leaders learned to empathize with employees’ unique needs, interests, and concerns.
 By understanding what matters to them most, we were able to create an organizing framework for the career development experience and the “ecosystem” of available offerings in a way that’s intuitive to employees.
 Then we developed the narrative necessary to help shift employee mindsets, change behaviors, and inspire them to engage in growing their careers at the company.

 - Bringing the vision and employee experience to life.
 With the organizing framework and narrative in place, day two focused on working together to design the architecture for the career development and learning website in a way that made it easy for employees to take advantage of the many resources, tools, and opportunities available to own and drive their career growth.